 - The Level is one of our Easily Accessible parks

-- You can also Dedicate a Bench at this park.
+- You can Dedicate a Bench at this park.

 Points of Interest

 - The Level has a large and nationally-important elm tree collection which supports a colony of White-letter Hairstreak butterflies.
-This endangered species lives mainly in the treetops, and the butterfly's lifecycle is entirely dependent on elms for food
+This endangered species lives mainly in the treetops, and the butterfly's lifecycle is entirely dependent on elms for food.
+The butterfly was spotted at The Level during the park's restoration, and has also been seen since.

 - Find out more about The Level's fascinating history